A research group solving ‘today’ problems

 It took me about three years to switch from thinking of industry collaboration as simply a means to fund my basic science habit, and being almost apologetic about it, to recognizing that the impacts we were having through our industry-facing research were extremely rewarding in and of themselves.

 I can still remember the moment when that switch happened.
 We were doing a project with a company called Intuitive Surgical in the US, the company that makes the da Vinci robotic surgical system.
 They have a grant funding program and we had gotten some funding to study using femtosecond pulses to do bone surgery.
 This is a medical technology company, so they're looking for science that will drive improvements in health outcomes, and it was a very exciting project.
 I was in California with the PhD student who was working on the project to present our results at the symposium they held for the grant recipients.
 I was sitting in this room full of scientists who were doing all this really stretchy science, but it was all directly related to solving immediate problems in clinical settings.
 I sat there and thought to myself, ‘This is so cool.
 We are doing something that might help people in only three years or so.’
 And that was the moment when I made the switch.
 I realized that impact isn’t just about papers or talks that underpin tomorrow’s innovations.
-Impact can be practical, direct research and development to solve a “today” problem.
+Impact can be practical directed research and development to solve a “today” problem.

 Find Cather's LinkedIn profile here.